Does God Truly Exist? Evidence, Reasoning, and the Path to Realization. How to reach God?

 Historical and Scriptural Evidence

-Incarnations of God & Brahma Symbol: Examples of divine incarnations, such as Lord Rama, Krishna, Balarama, and Chaitanya Mahaprabhu, serve as evidence of God's existence.
+Incarnations of God & Brahma Symbol: Examples of divine incarnations, such as Lord Rama, Krishna, Balarama, serve as evidence of God's existence.
 Moreover, common people can recognize them by the Brahm symbol present on their hands, feet, and bodies, which is not found on other human bodies.

 Cycle of Ages (Yuga Cycles): The concept of Yuga cycles demonstrates divine influence in cosmic time.